The best plants for rooftop gardens: Make your green roof thrive

 With the right plant choices, you can overcome challenges like harsh sun, wind, and drought.

-For expert advice on selecting plants for your rooftop garden, Evergreen Infrastructure provides a team of green roof specialists with extensive knowledge and experience in plant selection.
+For expert advice on selecting plants for your rooftop garden, Evergreen Infrastructure has a team of green roof specialists.
+We offer extensive knowledge and experience in plant selection.

 We're dedicated to transforming urban spaces into lush, sustainable environments.
 Our green roof consultants can tell you which plants to choose, based on the condition of your roof and many other factors.